 "I was able to acheive a greater understanding of what is possible and to design activities to truly make an impact!"

-Apply now for the April 17 - 19 Reflecting on Practice Coaching Workshop held at the California Academy of Sciences.
-We will accept applications for the October 17 - 19, 2017 Coaching Workshop starting in May.
+Apply now for the April 17 - 19, 2017 Reflecting on Practice Coaching Workshop held at the California Academy of Sciences.
+Each day runs from 9:30 am - 4:30 pm.

 Are you interested in establishing a learning community among your staff that enhances teaching practice and fosters the growth and development of people and their ideas?
 Join us for the Coaching Workshop to learn about Reflecting on Practice (RoP™), a modular professional learning program for informal educators.